 The Company currently avails of reinsurance through two reinsurers, Munich Re and SCOR.
-In line with the Company's Risk Appetite Statement, both reinsurers have a current Moody's credit-rating of greater than A (both are rated "AA3" as at 9 April 2019) and an SCR coverage in excess of 125% (2017: 125%).
-The credit risk associated with both reinsurers is thus currently very low.
-The Company's current regulatory free asset position (excess of Own Funds over the Solvency Capital Requirement) is more than sufficient to absorb an immediate default of either/both reinsurers.
+In line with the Company's Risk Appetite Statement, both reinsurers have a Moody's credit-rating of greater than A. The credit risk associated with both reinsurers is very low.
+The Company's current free capital position is more than sufficient to absorb an immediate default of either/both reinsurers.